 - 1.5 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
-The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined. - 1.6 Methods described in this practice may not meet or be allowed by requirements or regulations established by local authorities having jurisdiction.
-It is the responsibility of the user of this standard to comply with all such requirements and regulations. - 1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

-1.8 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.
+The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
+Combining values from the two systems may result in non-conformance with the standard. - 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use. - 1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.